 Sending Automatic Reminders

 Using HoneyBook, you can save time by scheduling automated contract and payment reminders throughout the project.
-Instead of having to remind your clients about payment, you can build an automated workflow as soon as they sign the contract and agree to your payment schedule.
+Instead of having to remind your clients about payment, you can build an automated workflow using HoneyBook’s client workflow automation software that is triggered as soon as they sign the contract and agree to your payment schedule.
 Your automated emails can also include your contract boilerplate terms and other reminders, such as office hours, cancellation policies and more.

 Setting Your Business Up For Success

 Setting your business up for legal success is one of the best ways to ensure smooth processes and longevity.
-With HoneyBook, you’ll have the tools you need to ensure proper documentation and a professional client experience.
+With HoneyBook’s small business management platform, you’ll have the tools you need to ensure proper documentation and a professional client experience.
 For more business tips, view our Chats With Small Business Owners webinar series.
 We’ve teamed with experts in various fields to cover everything from pricing to outsourcing–and how you can use HoneyBook to accomplish it all!